Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Tangent Space Estimation and Decluttering Procedure

-We now focus on the estimation of tangent spaces in the model without outliers $\mathcal{G}_{D,d,f_{min},f_{max},\rho}$.
-The proposed method is similar to that of \cite{Arias13}.
+We now focus on the estimation of tangent spaces in the model with additive noise $\mathcal{G}_{D,d,f_{min},f_{max},\rho,\sigma}$.
+The proposed method is similar to that of \cite{Arias13,Maggioni16}.
 A point $p \in M$ being fixed, $T_p M$ is the best local $d$-dimensional linear approximation of $M$ at $p$.
-Performing a Local Principal Component Analysis (PCA) in a neighborhood of $p$ would recover the main directions spanned by $M$ at $p$, and therefore yield a good approximation of $T_p M$.
+Performing a Local Principal Component Analysis (PCA) in a neighborhood of $p$ is likely to recover the main directions spanned by $M$ at $p$, and therefore yield a good approximation of $T_p M$.
 For $j=1,\ldots,n$ and $h>0$ to be chosen later, define the local covariance matrix at $X_j$ by